 Different Styles of Sleeping Bags

 We have several children’s sleeping bags which are great to have in the house for sleepovers and for family camping trips in warmer weather.
-This includes our Bunka lightweight kids’ sleeping bag that comes in a mummy style – and a whole range of colours.

-If your kids are preparing for outdoor camping trips with friends, whether it be school trips or Duke of Edinburgh, we would recommend getting them an adult designed sleeping bag that will be specially designed to keep them cosy in harsher conditions.
+If your kids are preparing for outdoor camping trips with friends, whether it be school trips or Duke of Edinburgh, we would recommend getting them an adult sleeping bag that will be specially designed to keep them cosy in harsher conditions.

 What Do Temperature Ratings Mean?

-These refer to the temperatures that you will be able to survive while in the sleeping bag, without the warmth and comfort associated with comfort ratings.
+These refer to the temperatures that you will be able to survive while in the sleeping bag, but without the warmth and comfort associated with comfort ratings.
 Sleeping bags with these ratings are meant for the harshest of conditions and are only intended to keep you alive without getting frostbite, hypothermia or other extreme temperature related ailments.
 Regular use of these sleeping bags is not recommended but certainly necessary if you’re planning to venture to riskier conditions.

 Material and Insulation